Climate-based sweet corn planting guide for Indianapolis, Indiana

 Typical days to maturity 70–85

-Sweet Corn usually performs comfortably in Indianapolis.
+Sweet corn usually performs comfortably in Indianapolis.
 The better question here is what turns an acceptable crop into a notably better one.

 The local season usually makes this crop easy enough to finish, so the more useful question is what separates an acceptable result from a really good one.